 All instruments have limitations.
 The MHSAS is no exception.
 I believe it is important that potential users of the MHSAS know what these limitations are so that they can make informed choices about how to use the MHSAS.
 These limitations also present researchers with opportunities to conduct and publish new research studies on the psychometric properties of the MHSAS.
 Feel free to reach out to me if you are interested in conducting such a study with my help.

-• First, our findings are tied to the nature of our sample of community adults living in the USA.
+• First, our 2018 findings were tied to the nature of our sample of community adults living in the USA.
 While one-third of the participants in our sample identified as People of Color, our cell sizes for each racial/ethnic group were not large enough to allow properly-powered ME/I analyses.
-These analyses are an important next step to verifying the conceptual and measurement equivalence of the attitudes construct, as operationalized by the MHSAS.
+These analyses are an important next step to verifying the conceptual and measurement equivalence of the attitude construct, as operationalized by the MHSAS.
 Until these analyses are conducted, the appropriateness of using the MHSAS to make racial/ethnic comparisons remains an open question.
 The appropriateness of the MHSAS for use with these other populations also remains an open question (this is not an exhaustive list): children and adolescents, those with less formal education or low socioeconomic status, specific clinical/medical populations, those with little exposure toward mental healthcare specifically and the healthcare system generally, and those who reside in other countries or are not fluent in American English.

 • Second, test-criterion evidence of validity would provide additional support for the utility of the MHSAS.
-Specifically, comparing the ability of the MHSAS, ATSPPH-SF, and IASMHS-PO to predict future help seeking behavior would provide important predictive evidence of validity for these help seeking attitudes instruments.
+Specifically, comparing the ability of the MHSAS, ATSPPH-SF, and IASMHS-PO to predict future help seeking behavior would provide important predictive evidence of validity for these help seeking attitude instruments.

 • Third, the degree of fit of the unidimensional measurement model for the MHSAS across diverse samples is of central importance.
 It is possible that, in future studies, some of the nine MHSAS items will evidence correlated residuals (i.e., the desire for certain doublets or triplets of items to correlate with each other even after the overall factor has a chance to account for shared variance among the nine items), which could produce local model misfit and therefore global model misfit.
 If such a reality comes to pass, our research team will seek to refine the MHSAS to remove this limitation.
 If you administer the MHSAS and find evidence of poor unidimensional model fit, please contact Dr. Joseph Hammer.